lightningnetwork/lnd/README.md

   * Participants in a route don't know their exact position within the route
   * Participants within a route don't know the source of the payment, nor the ultimate destination of the payment
-  * Participants within a route aren't away _exactly_ how many other participants were involved in the payment route
+  * Participants within a route aren't aware _exactly_ how many other participants were involved in the payment route
   * Each new payment route is computationally indistinguishable from any other payment route